Semidefinite programming relaxations for quantum correlations: Randomness and quantum key distribution

 The first work to introduce SDI cryptography considers a QKD scheme in the prepare-and-measure setting that assumes that the quantum states prepared by Alice and sent to Bob are qubits \cite{Pawlowski2011}.
-The analysis uses analytical results about dimension witnesses, but is limited to an ideal protocol.
+By restricting the dimension of the Hilbert space, the set of possible prepare-and-measure correlations $p(b|x,y)$ is also restricted.
+Importantly, akin to the situation in Bell-nonlocality, there exist qubit correlations that cannot be realized by classical systems of dimension 2.
+By witnessing these correlations under the qubit assumption, Alice and Bob can verify that their systems must be acting in a non-classical manner and crucially, non deterministically.
+Using analytical results concerning dimension witnesses and random access coding, the authors are able to demonstrate that secret key can be extracted from certain correlations, although their analysis is limited to an ideal protocol.
 Later, SDI protocols for randomness generation based on dimension bounds were introduced~\cite{Li2011, Li2012, Mironowicz2016}.
-In \citet{Mironowicz2016} the authors use the dimension restricted correlations hierarchy of \citet{Navascues2015b} (see also Section~\ref{sec:NV}) to compute a lower bound on the min-entropy that can be certified from devices that achieve some minimal success probability for a quantum random access code.
+In \citet{Mironowicz2016} the authors use the dimension-restricted correlations hierarchy of \citet{Navascues2015b} (see also Section~\ref{sec:NV}) to compute a lower bound on the min-entropy that can be certified from devices that achieve some minimal success probability for a quantum random access code.
 The issue with an upper bound on the dimension of a quantum system is that it is difficult to physically justify, hence works then looked for protocols that rely on other assumptions that are easier to verify.

 \citet{Himbeeck2019} analyses SDI protocols for randomness generation under assumptions of bounded average and maximal energy of the quantum states sent from Alice to Bob, and a full security proof against classical adversaries is given.
-The resulting correlation set has an SDP representation (see Section~\ref{sec:communication-distinguish}) and the authors then analyse the randomness generated against a classical adversary.
-To achieve this they have to deal with the nonlinearity of $\sum_x p(x) h(E_x)$ where $p(x)$ is the input distribution, $h(x) := - x \log_2 x - (1-x) \log_2(1-x)$ is the binary entropy and $E_x$ is some observed quantity in the protocol.
+The resulting correlation set has an SDP representation (see Section~\ref{sec:communication-distinguish}), which the authors use to analyse the randomness generated against a classical adversary.
+To achieve this they have to deal with the nonlinearity of $\sum_x p(x) h(E_x)$, where $p(x)$ is the input distribution, $h(x) := - x \log_2 x - (1-x) \log_2(1-x)$ is the binary entropy, and $E_x$ is some observed quantity in the protocol.
 As $h$ is concave, one can define a sequence of piecewise linear lower bounds on $h$ that approximates $h$ arbitrarily well in the limit.
 This leads in \citet{Himbeeck2019} to a hierarchy of SDP bounds on the rates based on this approximation.